 As a modern retailer, you have a unique customer base that you need to understand and target for your business to gain a competitive advantage.
 That’s where dynamic clustering can help you.
-It’s an effective tool which allows you to continuously analyse sales data to capitalise on trends in consumer purchasing patterns.
+It’s an effective tool that allows you to continuously analyse sales data to capitalise on trends in consumer purchasing patterns.

 What is dynamic clustering?